ahlisbon/diacriticsAndNengo/README.md

 1. Download the "marconsAndNengo.ahk" file from the GitHub project home page.
 2. Double click the "macronAndNengo.ahk" file after you've downloaded the file.
    - You will see a green square with a white "H" in the Windows taskbar on the lower-right.
 If not, click the up arrow to see if it's in the expanded grid of background programs running on your PC.
 You should see it there.
-3. Consult the "How to Use" section below to know which key combinations activate each feature.
-4. Also be sure to read:
-   - the detailed instructions on swapping the IME with the Caps Lock key
-   - how to do year conversions.

-# How to Use
-These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
+3. These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
 For example, if you type the right alt+y, your computer will type ¥.
+4. Read the README.

-## Typing Vowels with Diacritics
+# Typing Vowels with Diacritics
 Trying to type long-vowels in Japanese or certain vowels in Korean requires diacritics.
 Use these hot key combinations to quickly type the following:

-### Long-Vowels in Romanized Japanese
+## Long-Vowels in Romanized Japanese
 - right alt+a = ā
 - right alt+i = ī
 - right alt+u = ū